 Your natural teeth have roots that keep them securely anchored to your jawbone.
 In a similar way, implants form a solid attachment with the bone in your jaw.
 This is possible because dental implants are made of titanium, a metal that has a unique ability to fuse to living bone.
 After an implant is inserted during a minor procedure done at our Edison dental office, it will become solidly fused to your bone over a period of several months.
 Once that happens, your implant-supported replacement tooth (or teeth) will feel completely natural.
 It will also be visually indistinguishable from your natural teeth.
 Implant teeth allow you to eat, speak and smile with complete confidence because they will never slip or shift like removable dentures often do.

-Because dental implants actually become part of your jawbone, they provide a permanent solution to tooth loss compared to other cosmetic dental services.
-Whereas other methods of tooth replacement, including removable dentures and bridgework, may need to be replaced or remade over time, properly cared-for dental implants should last a lifetime.
+Because dental implants actually become part of your jawbone, they provide a permanent solution to tooth loss compared to other replacement options.
+Other methods of tooth replacement, including removable dentures and bridgework, may need to be replaced or remade over time, while properly cared-for dental implants should last a lifetime.
 That's what makes this choice of tooth replacement the best long-term value.